Updated: Dec 8, 2020

-The Ecuadoran border wasn't too far away, so we headed for Ipiales, the last town in Colombia and the Cathedral at Las Lajas the next morning.
+The Ecuadoran border wasn't too far away, so we headed for Ipiales the next morning, the last town in Colombia and the Cathedral at Las Lajas.

 He was fascinated by the bike and thrilled to sit on it.
 Mama was shy and tried to hide behind the baby